 If the atmosphere is likely to be hot and humid on the day you require your decorated cake you really need to make the flowers well in advance so they can be thoroughly dried.
 The best way to see your flowers collapse is to put them on a cake when the centres of the flowers are not properly dried, especially if the flower is large.

-However, there will always be a cake that is needed in an ‘emergency’ so the best advice I can give you is to have some well dried, white flowers, or flowers in the colours you use most, stored away for those occasions.
-You can always colour them with petal dust when they are needed or airbrush them with gel paste diluted with vodka so they dry quickly.
+However, there will always be a cake needed in an ‘emergency,’ so the best advice I can give you is to have some well dried, white flowers, or flowers in the colors you use most, stored away for those occasions.
+You can always color them with petal dust when they are needed or airbrush them with gel paste diluted with vodka, so they dry quickly.

 If you continuously experience problems with drying gum paste sugar flowers and you make quite a few, a good investment would be a worktop dehydrator.

-Place petals or whole flowers in the dehydrator on a low heat.
-Petals can take as little as an hour to dry and whole flowers may have to be left overnight to dry thoroughly, depending on how big they are.
-A dehydrator is not expensive and it works well.
+Place petals or whole flowers in the dehydrator on low heat.
+Petals can take as little as an hour to dry, and whole flowers may have to be left overnight to dry thoroughly, depending on how big they are.
+A dehydrator is not expensive, and it works well.

 You could also place your flowers on a tray, put them into an oven set to warm, with the door slightly open, and leave for several hours until dried right through.